databendlabs/databend/README.md

-      --set <SET>                  Settings, overrides settings in DSN --dsn <DSN>                  Data source name [env: BENDSQL_DSN] -n, --non-interactive            Force non-interactive mode
-      --check                      Check for server status and exit --query=<QUERY>              Query to execute -d, --data <DATA>                Data to load, @file or @- for stdin
+      --set <SET>                  Settings, overrides settings in DSN --dsn <DSN>                  Data source name [env: BENDSQL_DSN] -n, --non-interactive            Force non-interactive mode -A, --no-auto-complete           Disable loading tables and fields for auto-completion, which offers a quicker start --check                      Check for server status and exit --query=<QUERY>              Query to execute -d, --data <DATA>                Data to load, @file or @- for stdin